Nanosheared electrolyte

 create_atoms 0 region rliquid mol h2omol 482793

-Within the last four lines, a region named rliquid for depositing the water molecules are created based on the last defined lattice, which is fcc 4.04.
+Within the last three lines, a region named rliquid is created based on the last defined lattice, fcc 4.04. rliquid will be used for depositing the water molecules.

 The molecule command opens up the molecule template named RigidH2O.txt, and names the associated molecule h2omol.

-Molecules are created on the fcc 4.04 lattice by the create_atoms command.
-The first parameter is ‘0’, meaning that the atom ids from the RigidH2O.txt file will be used.
+The new molecules are placed on the fcc 4.04 lattice by the create_atoms command.
+The first parameter is 0, meaning that the atom IDs from the RigidH2O.txt file will be used.
 The number 482793 is a seed that is required by LAMMPS, it can be any positive integer.

 Finally, let us create 30 ions (15 \(\text{Na}^+\) and 15 \(\text{Cl}^-\)) in between the water molecules, by adding the following commands to input.lammps: